 Iraq shares borders with Iran, Turkey, Kuwait, Saudi Arabia, Jordan and Syria.
 It has a narrow section of coastline measuring 58 km on the northern Gulf.
 Its capital is Baghdad.
-It has a total area of 438,317 km² and a population of around 32 million.
-There are 18 provinces in Iraq, including three provinces under the control of the Kurdish Regional Government (KRG), an autonomous regional government recognised under the Iraqi Constitution.
+It has a total area of 438,317 km² and a population of around 39 million.
+There are 18 provinces in Iraq, including three provinces under the partial control of the Kurdish Regional Government (KRG), an autonomous regional government recognised under the Iraqi Constitution.

 System of Government

 Iraq is a federal constitutional democracy.
 The Head of State is the President.
 The Head of Government is the Prime Minister, who is drawn, along with the Cabinet Ministers, from the Council of Representatives (CoR), the unicameral legislature.
 Ministers forgo their CoR seats to serve in Cabinet.
 The Iraqi people elect the 329 members of the CoR through an open-list, proportional representation electoral process.
 Nine seats are set aside for representation of Iraqi minorities.
 Members serve four year terms.
 The Constitution sets a quota of 25 per cent of seats in the CoR to be held by women.

 Iraq held a general election in May 2018.
 The Independent High Electoral Commission of Iraq estimated that 45 per cent of eligible Iraqis voted across the country.
 Australia was one of several countries where out-of-country voting took place.
 Negotiations to form government can take some months.